astrofra/astrofra/README.md

 ### ***2013*** Within the Mesh (of Eryx)

-A derivative work inspired by a Lovecraft short story and an emblematic demoscene production, using some of its "open" 3D files.
-It won 2nd place at Evoke 2013 in the "PC Demos" competition.
-I aimed to convey the sensations suggested by reading the short story through a first-person perspective sequence.
+A derivative work, inspired by a Lovecraft short story and an iconic demoscene production, using some of their "open" 3D files.
+Winner of the 2nd place at the Evoke 2013, in the "PC Demos" competition.
+Here I have tried to communicate the emotions suggested by the reading of the novel through a subjective sequence shot.
 Produced with the help of a 3D artist and a musician.

 ![](img/work-perso-003.png)<br>
 <sub>_Screenshots of "Within the Mesh" and preparatory sketch, 2013._</sub><br>